juliamazzoni/TIC-TAC-TOE-game-/README.md

 - google-fonts
 - animations from animate.style

-## Bugs to fix

-As far as I know there are two bugs in this game I'm still trying to solve.
-And I believe I'm nearly there!

--   When a player wins, it's supposed to change the background colors of the 3 win cells only.
-But if you click in more than 3 cells until get the 3 win cells, you'll see that all of the cells that have been clicked by the player will have the background color changed.

--   There is an issue in my draw condition also.
-If the player gets the 3 win cells only when clicking on the last cell available, it is both a draw and the player wins.
-I tried to add if the win condition is false into the draw condition but it did't work.

 ## Lessons learnt

 Tring to write the code by myself first before asking for help.
 It's harder but you realize that you're more capable than you think.